Jamesthegoose1/EzMovie/README.md

 # Setup
 Setting Up EzMovie is Actually Easy!
-1. Download The Github Repo as a Zip
+Just Download The Github Repo as a Zip
-Now this is
+And Seperate then Configure then Setup
+> [!TIP]
+> Recomended to Use Vercel